 A group is a collection of user accounts, computer accounts, and other groups that can be managed as a single unit from a security perspective.
-Groups can be either be based in Active Directory or local to a particular computer.
+Groups can be based either in Active Directory or local to a particular computer.

-Microsoft Windows® Server operating system has several built-in accounts and security groups that are preconfigured with the appropriate rights and permissions to perform specific tasks. <5> Active Directory provides two types of administrative responsibility: service administrators are responsible for maintaining and delivering the directory service, including DC management and directory service configuration; data administrators are responsible for maintaining the data that is stored in the directory service and on servers and workstations that are domain members.
+Windows Server operating system has several built-in accounts and security groups that are preconfigured with the appropriate rights and permissions to perform specific tasks. <5> Active Directory provides two types of administrative responsibilities: service administrators are responsible for maintaining and delivering the directory service, including DC management and directory service configuration; and data administrators are responsible for maintaining the data that is stored in the directory service and on servers and workstations that are domain members.